Over Thirty Years of Software Innovation...

 (Return to index.)

-Host www.xxx.yyy.zzz port nnn Is Unreachable: Socket error 0: WSAEUNDEFINED
+Host www.xxx.yyy.zzz port nnn Is Unreachable: Socket error 0 (WSAEUNDEFINED)

 You are attempting to connect to an Internet host address and your computer is not connected to the Internet.